-Implications
+6. Implications

-Policy Effective internal audit is an essential part of the County Council's corporate governance arrangements.
+Policy Effective Internal Audit is an essential part of the County Council's governance arrangements.
 Internal Audit examines the Council's systems of internal control, and the economy, efficiency and effectiveness with which resources are deployed.
 Based on an assessment of risk the Strategic Audit Plan sets out the planned areas in which this coverage will be focused.
 Finance and value for money The audit of the Council's activities, as set out in the Strategic Audit Plan, promotes good financial governance and the importance of value for money.
 Effective control in these areas reduces the potential for financial loss through fraud, waste, and inefficiencies.
 Legal The Accounts and Audit Regulations 2015 require the Council to undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards.
 The Public Sector Internal Audit Standards and related Local Government Application Note establish the professional standards Internal Audit must apply when planning the use of its resources.
-Procurement None Human Resources None Property None Equalities(Impac t Assessment attached) Yes No NA None Risk Assessment The Strategic Audit Plan is prepared using a risk-based approach, thus ensuring that coverage is focused on those areas of Council activity with high levels of risk to the achievement of key objectives.
-Crime & Disorder There are no specific crime and disorder issues arising from this report.
-The work of Internal Audit is a key strand in the Authority's counterfraud arrangements, as set out in the Strategic Audit Plan.
-Customer Considerations The Strategic Audit Plan is prepared following consultation with customers of our Service including the Audit Committee, Chief Executive, Executive Directors, Directors, Heads of Service and the external auditor.
-Carbon reduction None Wards All
+Procurement There are no specific procurement implications within this report.
+Human resources There are no specific human resources implications within this report.
+Property There are no specific property implications within this report.
+The Equalities Act: is a full impact assessment required and attached?
+No - no equalities issues identified Equality Impact Assessment not required.
+Risk assessment The Strategic Audit Plan is prepared using a risk-based approach, thus ensuring that coverage is focused on those areas of Council activity with high levels of risk to the achievement of key objectives.
+Crime and disorder There are no specific crime and disorder implications within this report.
+Customer considerations The Strategic Audit Plan is prepared following consultation with customers of our Service including the Audit Committee, Chief Executive, Executive Directors, Directors, Heads of Service and the external auditor.